hypothesis/h/CONTRIBUTING.rst

 ---------------------------
 For trivial changes, such as documentation changes or minor errors, PRs may be submitted directly to master.
-This also applies to changes made through the Github editing interface.
-Committers do not need to sign the CLA for these, or follow fork or commite naming guidelines.
+This also applies to changes made through the GitHub editing interface.
+Committers do not need to sign the CLA for these, or follow fork or commit naming guidelines.

 For any non-trivial changes, please create a branch for review.
 Fork the main repository and create a local branch.
 Later, when the branch